How to move a massive shipwreck: A chain making seven cuts and a lot of noise - KTVZ

 The work to put up an environmental barrier will start the middle of this month and will only take place during the daylight, officials said.
 The final product will include a large floating boom to skim pollutants from the surface and netting to stop debris.

-But then the ship, which still has about 400 cars on it, will be cut into eight giant pieces with a giant diamond-cutting chain suspended from a lift vessel, officials said.
+But then the ship, which still has more than 4,000 cars on it, will be cut into eight giant pieces with a giant diamond-cutting chain suspended from a lift vessel, officials said.

 Once the sawing starts, it won’t stop, and they think it will take 24 hours for each cut.

-Note: Correction: An earlier version of this article had the wrong number of cars remaining on the Golden Ray.